Saint Petersburg State University of Economics and Finance: Mikhail Manevich

 Mikhail Manevich was born on 18 February 1961 and died on 18 August 1997 who was a vice-governor of St. Petersburg.

 In 1983 he graduated from Voznesensky Leningrad Finance and Economics Institute.
 His master's thesis was about the management in social and economic systems.
 He was the chairman of the Urban Property Committee of St. Petersburg and a board member of the State Property Committee of the Russian Federation.
 In 1996 he became the vice-governor of St. Petersburg.
 He was one of authors of the current legislation on privatization and participated in the development of government programs of privatisation and housing and municipal reform.
-On August, 18th, 1997 he was seriously injured and died in hospital.
+On August 18, 1997 he was seriously injured and died in hospital.

 Tigran Sargsyan

-Tigran Sargsyan was a Prime Minister of Armenia in 2008—2014.
+Tigran Sargsyan was a Prime Minister of Armenia in 2008–2014.

 From 1980 to 1983, he attended Leningrad Voznesensky Finance and Economics Institute.
 In 1987 his postgraduate education ended in obtaining a PhD degree.

-From 1987 to 1990 he worked as the Chief of Department for Foreign Economic Relations of Scientific Researches Institute of Economic Planning in Armenia.
-From 1988 to 1993 he worked at the post of the Chairman of republican Council of Young Specialists and Scientists.
-From 1990 to 1995 he was a member of Supreme Council of Armenia and the Chair of Standing Commission for Financial, Credit and Budget Affairs.
-From 1995 to 1998 he was the Director of Scientific Research Institute of Social Reforms.

 From 1995 to 1998 he was the Chairman of the Armenian Bank Association.
 Sargsyan occupied the post of the Chairman of the Central Bank of Armenia (CBA) in 1998 and was re-elected by the Armenian National Assembly as the CBA Chairman for a second seven-year term on 2 March 2005.
-As many as 92 MPs participated in the vote, of which 86 cast their vote for his candidacy.
 On 9 April 2008 he was appointed as the Prime Minister of Armenia by President Serzh Sargsyan upon the latter's inauguration.